HazemHussein14/E-commerce-DB/sales-history.md

 ## Data Insertion Logic

-To populate the `Sales History` table, you can use the following query, which joins data from the relevant normalized tables:
+To populate the `Sales History` table, you can use the following query, which joins data from the relevant normalized tables (assuming we don't have a huge amount of data in our normalized tables):

 ```sql
 INSERT INTO sales_history (